SaraAbidHussain/DSA-Solutions/README.md

    ```bash
    git clone https://github.com/your-username/DSA-Solutions.git
    ```
-2.Navigate to the desired topic folder.
+2.Navigate to the desired topic folder.<br>
-3.Run the code using your preferred compiler.
+3.Run the code using your preferred compiler.<br>

 ---